emrekisacik/Avian-Morphology-and-Climate/README.md

 AVONET is a publicly available database released with the publication titled “AVONET: morphological, ecological and geographical data for all birds” by Tobias et al. (2022).
 The database is a compilation of functional trait data for all birds, including morphological measurements, ecological variables, and geographic location.
 It includes measurements from 90020 individuals of 11009 bird species around the world and summarizes the data as species averages in different taxonomic formats.
 For this project, the BirdLife format is used, given in CSV format.

-The morphological traits measured are beak dimensions, wing dimensions, tail length, tarsus length, and body mass.
+The morphological traits measured are beak dimensions, wing dimensions, tarsus length, and body mass.
 The ecological variables recorded include habitat, migration, trophic level, and primary lifestyle.
 Information on geographic location is given as the minimum and maximum latitude, midpoint latitude and longitude, as well as range size.

 #### **2.1.2 WorldClim**